-0.11 Unsure if z-SE's confidence interval is appropriate: bootstrap!
+0.12 Unsure if a z-SE's confidence interval is appropriate: bootstrap!

 - i.
-Refer to the data you collected on ocean depths (or land heights), and to your z-based 95% CI for $\mu$ .
-Use the R code from the next question (or 'roll your own') to investigate (via bootstrap) whether your n is large enough, and the 'parent' distribution well-behaved (CLT-friendly) enough to assure that a Gaussian- and SE-based CI for $\mu$ (the mean ocean depth) is reasonably accurate. - ii.
-Refer to the On Time data for 1/2 million U.S. airline flights this far in 2013, along with the R code supplied (these can be found in the Resources for Statistical models [mean/quantile], under Data / Data Analysis).
-Use the R code (or 'roll your own') to investigate (via bootstrap) whether n=30 is large enough, and the 'parent' distribution is sufficiently CLT-friendly to assure that a Gaussian- and SE-based CI for $\mu$ (the mean delay) is reasonably accurate.
+At the bottom of the Oceanography webpage is a personalized dataset (.csv) with your name on it, consisting of the ocean depths (or land heights, i.e., altitudes) at 200 randomly selected locations on the earth.
+First, calculate a z-based 95% CI for μ , the mean depth of the ocean.
+Then, use the R code from the next question (or 'roll your own') to investigate (via bootstrap22) whether your n of ocean-depth measurements is large enough, and the 'parent' distribution well-behaved (CLT-friendly) enough to assure that a Gaussian- and SE-based CI for μ (the mean ocean depth) is reasonably accurate. - ii.
+Refer to the On Time data for the first 1/2 million U.S. airline flights in 2013, along with the R code supplied (these can be found in the Resources for Statistical models [mean/quantile], under Data / Data Analysis).
+Use the R code (or 'roll your own') to investigate (via bootstrap) whether n=30 is large enough, and the 'parent' distribution is sufficiently CLT-friendly to assure that a Gaussian- and SE-based CI for μ (the mean delay) is reasonably accurate.
 Even though you might be tempted in this case to 'peek' at the universe of (1/2 million) observations, in practice you won't have this luxury (you will have spent your entire budget getting the n observations).